Johannes Karhapää: Canonization

 Johannes Karhapää's name came up when the Synod of Bishops of the Finnish Orthodox Church considered Finns for a possible canonization.
 In March 2016, the synod of bishops of the Finnish Orthodox Church made a proposal on the canonization of Johannes Karhapää and Schema-Igumen John of Valamo.
 On 29 November 2018, the Holy Synod of the Ecumenical Patriarchate of Constantinople “recorded in the Hagiologion of the Orthodox Church” the two proposed names.
-His liturgical canonization was hold 12–13 July 2019 in Church of Anna the Prophetess in Sonkajanranta.
-His yearly feast is 8 March.
+His liturgical canonization was held 12–13 July 2019 in Church of Anna the Prophetess in Sonkajanranta.
+His annual feast is 8 March.

 Additional information

 A documentary film on Karhapää was aired by Yle in 2008, entitled “The Rise and Fall of an Orthodox Man”, directed by Mikko Keinonen.
 A book written by Liisa Pajukaarre was also due to appear the same year, but the publication was cancelled.

 After the Independence of Finland, the Sonkajanranta school was given over to the local municipality.
 It burned down in the 1950s, and many items that had belonged to Karhapää were destroyed.
 The church of Anna the Prophetess is now one of the churches of the Joensuu Orthodox Parish.